XiaoTaoWang/NeoLoopFinder/README.rst

 Installation
 ============
-NeoLoopFinder and all the dependencies can be installed using `conda <https://conda.io/miniconda.html>`_ or `pip <https://pypi.org/project/pip/>`_::
+NeoLoopFinder and all the dependencies can be installed using either `conda <https://conda.io/miniconda.html>`_ or `pip <https://pypi.org/project/pip/>`_::

+    $ conda config --add channels r
     $ conda config --add channels defaults
     $ conda config --add channels bioconda
     $ conda config --add channels conda-forge
+    $ conda config --set channel_priority strict
-    $ conda create -n neoloop python=3.7.1 cython=0.29.13 cooler=0.8.6 numpy=1.17.2 scipy=1.3.1 joblib=0.13.2 scikit-learn=0.20.2 networkx=1.11 pyensembl=1.8.0 matplotlib=3.1.1 pybigwig=0.3.17 pomegranate=0.10.0
+    $ conda create -n neoloop cooler matplotlib pyensembl pybigwig intervaltree scikit-learn=1.1.2 joblib=1.1.0 rpy2 r-mgcv
     $ conda activate neoloop
-    $ conda install -c r r=3.5.1 rpy2=2.9.4 r-mgcv=1.8_23
-    $ pip install neoloop TADLib==0.4.2 coolbox==0.1.7
+    $ pip install -U neoloop TADLib pomegranate

 Overview
 ========
-neoloop-finder is distributed with 8 scripts.
+neoloop-finder is distributed with 9 scripts.
 You can learn the basic usage of each script by typing ``command [-h]`` in a terminal window, where "command" is one of the following script names:

 - calculate-cnv

   Calculate the copy number variation profile from Hi-C map using a generalized additive model with the Poisson link function

 - segment-cnv